chunmeifeng/FedMRI/README.md

 ----------
 <img src="figs/fig0.png" width="536px"/>

-Classical FL algorithm for MR image reconstruction: (a) average all the local client models to obtain a general global model, or (b) repeatedly align the latent features between the source and target clients.
-In contrast, we propose a specificity- preserving mechanism (c) to consider both generalized shared information as well as  client-specific properities.
+Classical FL algorithm for MR image reconstruction: (a) average all the local client models to obtain a general global model, or (b) repeatedly align the latent features between the source and target clients~\cite{guo2021multi}.
+In contrast, we propose a specificity-preserving mechanism (c) to consider both ``generalized shared information'' as well as ``client-specific properties'' in both the frequency and image spaces.

 ### Framework Overview
 ----------